-One of the best ways to preserve crucial evidence after a car accident is by taking photographs.
-After all, it is difficult to dispute the evidence that photographs show.
+One of the best ways to preserve crucial evidence after a car accident is to take photographs.
+After all, it is difficult to dispute the evidence that photographs provide.
 Also, this is something that virtually everyone can do, because of the prevalence of camera phones.
 However, not all photos will do.
-You need to use certain tips to help ensure you get the shots you need to help your case.
+You need to use certain tips to help ensure you get the photographs you need to help your case.
 In all instances, it is important that you first address your personal injuries.
-For a host of reasons, it is nearly always best to delegate the responsibility for taking photographs to a friend or relative.
+For a host of reasons, it is almost always best to delegate the responsibility for taking photographs to a friend or relative.

 Take Photos, Not Just Video